 Finally, we can mount the named volume to this data directory:

 Docker volume to the /data directory in the container.
+Anything written to /data

 inside the container will now be written to the date-volume

+on the host instead of the container’s ephemeral file system.
+This allows the data to persist.
 Once the container exits, the date output file is safely stored on the host volume.

 After the container exits, we can exec into another container sharing the volume to see the persisted data file: